Calvinoea/Web3-frontend/README.md

 # What it does

-The frontend UI for a Web 3 application, created to enable user interaction with Web 3 technology.
+The frontend UI for a Web 3 application, created to enable user interaction with a Web 3 client.

 ## Screenshot